 Discover, identify, and protect sensitive data

-Use Cloud Data Loss Prevention (Cloud DLP) to inspect and transform structured and unstructured data.
-Cloud DLP works for data located anywhere in Google Cloud, such as in Cloud Storage or databases.
+Use Sensitive Data Protection to inspect and transform structured and unstructured data.
+Sensitive Data Protection works for data located anywhere in Google Cloud, such as in Cloud Storage or databases.
 You can classify, mask, and tokenize your sensitive data to continue to use it safely for downstream processing.
-Use Cloud DLP to perform actions such as to scan BigQuery data or de-identify and re-identify PII in large-scale datasets.
+Use Sensitive Data Protection to perform actions such as to scan BigQuery data or de-identify and re-identify PII in large-scale datasets.

 Modernize your data transformation processes

 Use Dataform to write data transformations as code and to start to use version control by default.
 You can also adopt software development best practices such as CI/CD, unit tests, and version control to SQL code.
 Dataform supports all major cloud data warehouse products and databases, such as PostgreSQL.

 Data analytics and warehouses

 Apply the following data analytics and warehouse best practices to your own environment.

 Data lakes and data warehouses aren't mutually exclusive.
 Data lakes are useful for unstructured and semi-structured data storage and processing.
 Data warehouses are best for analytics and BI.